Survival Analysis via Ordinary Differential Equations

 \begin{remark} The objective function~(\ref{eq: obj}) is convex with respect to $\beta$ and $a$ for the (time-varying) Cox model, where the parameter $b$ is not included, and the global optimum can be achieved quickly.
 For the general case, the objective function is nonconvex and the optimization algorithm may converge to a local optimum.
 Nevertheless, based on our extensive simulation studies, the algorithm generally performs well with appropriately chosen initialization, such as initializing the algorithm with the estimates from the Cox model. \end{remark}

 \begin{remark} Note that different identifiability conditions are required for different survival models.
-Thus, we need to add corresponding constraints in the optimization algorithm.
-For the general ODE model~(\ref{model: ltm + cox}) where both covariates $X$ (with time-independent effects) and $Z$ (with time-varying effects) are considered, two groups of parameters $(\beta, \gamma, g, \boldsymbol{\eta})$ and $(\tilde{\beta}, \tilde{\gamma}, \tilde{g}, \tilde{\boldsymbol{\eta}})$ give the same survival distribution if only if $\beta = \tilde{\beta}$, $\gamma=\tilde{\gamma}+c$, $g=\tilde{g}-c$, and $\boldsymbol{\eta}=\tilde{\boldsymbol{\eta}}$ for some constant $c$.
-To guarantee the identifiability, we can constrain either the value of $\gamma(\cdot)$ at a fixed time point or the norm of $\gamma(\cdot)$, in which the former leads to a linear constraint on the coefficients of spline bases.
-For the linear transformation model where the time-varying effects are not considered, parameters $(\beta, \gamma, g)$ are identifiable up to two scaling factors as shown in Proposition~\ref{identi}.
+Thus, we need to add corresponding constraints in the optimization algorithm. \begin{itemize} \item For the general ODE model~(\ref{model: ltm + cox}) where both covariates $X$ (with time-independent effects) and $Z$ (with at least one non-zero time-varying effect) are considered, two groups of parameters $(\beta, \gamma, g, \boldsymbol{\eta})$ and $(\tilde{\beta}, \tilde{\gamma}, \tilde{g}, \tilde{\boldsymbol{\eta}})$ give the same survival distribution if and only if $\beta = \tilde{\beta}$, $\gamma=\tilde{\gamma}+c$, $g=\tilde{g}-c$, and $\boldsymbol{\eta}=\tilde{\boldsymbol{\eta}}$ for some constant $c$.
+To guarantee the identifiability, we can constrain either the value of $\gamma(\cdot)$ at a fixed time point $t^*$ or the norm of $\gamma(\cdot)$, in which the former leads to a linear constraint on the coefficients of spline bases. \item For the linear transformation model where the time-varying effects are not considered and at least one component of $X$ has a non-zero coefficient, parameters $(\beta, \gamma, g)$ are identifiable up to two scaling factors as shown in Proposition~\ref{identi}.